JesusLeon/Horologists/README.md

-# Horologists
+# Horologist
-Horology, is the art or science of measuring time.
+Horology—the art or science of measuring time.